Kentik - Network Observability

 • Security: In an era of increasing cyber threats, monitoring for anomalies, DDoS attacks, and potential breaches is crucial.
 Detecting and mitigating network threats requires sophisticated threat detection mechanisms that go beyond simple traffic analysis.

 • Complexity: Multicloud deployments, hybrid environments, and distributed architectures introduce layers of complexity.
 Navigating this requires advanced tools and strategies, with network capacity planning playing a pivotal role.
-Integrating protocols like SNMP and technologies like NetFlow further compounds this complexity, demanding a holistic approach to monitoring.
+Integrating protocols like SNMP, streaming telemetry, and technologies like NetFlow adds to this complexity, demanding a holistic approach to network monitoring.

 Tools and Technologies in Network Monitoring